getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/attachments.md

 ### Access to Attachments

-To limit access to attachments, navigate to your organization's **General Settings**, then select the *Attachments Access* dropdown to set appropriate access—any member of your organization, the organization billing owner, member, admin, manager, or owner.
+To limit access to attachments, navigate to your organization's **General Settings**, then select the *Attachments Access* dropdown to set appropriate access — any member of your organization, the organization billing owner, member, admin, manager, or owner.

 [{% asset attachments/attachments-access.png alt="Attachments Access" %}]({% asset attachments/attachments-access.png @path %})